YannColomb/tamarin-prover/doc/READMEregressionTests.md

 To add new files to test, you have to put a reference file in the `case-studies-regression` directory.
 This reference file **must** **be** an output of a make command.

 If you want to add it in fast-tests (and so in Travis), you need to add a Target in the Makefile after `fast-case-studies` and to add the reference file in the `case-studies-regression/fast-tests` subdirectory.

+## Travis

+To execute this script on Travis, you should think about two things :

+- Create all directories and subdirectories in `case-studies` in the `before_install` part of your file `.travis.yml`.
+Something like this : `  - mkdir -p case-studies case-studies/ake ...`
+- Add the following command in the script part : `python3 regressionTests.py --except-dir=sapic,dh,system.info -notime -nofn -f`

+## Makefile

+The Makefile is also important.
+To make the `fast-case-studies` (used in the script with the fast tests), you should use the command `make fast-case-studies FAST=y`.
+If you don't precise `FAST=y`, the files will be in the directory `case-studies` and not `case-studies/fast-tests` and the script won't work.